 Scientists have explained their terminology on the Channel 5 in the documentary “The Bermuda Triangle Enigma”, where they used indoor simulators in order to create the monster water surges.

 For proper explanation, scientists created a model USS Cyclops, a huge vessel which went missing in the triangle in 1918 claiming 300 lives.
-And due to its sheer size and flat base, the model didn’t take a while to overcome with water during the simulation.
+And because of its sheer size and flat base, it does not take long before the model is overcome with water during the simulation.

 The Cyclops was a 542-feet vessel which was used to ferry fuel during World War 1 and vanished while on its way from Bahia to Baltimore in 1918.